maryeande/se_project_aroundtheus/README.md

 **Intro**

-This Around the U.S. webpage is the sixth project in the Software Engineering program at TripleTen.
+This Around the U.S. webpage is an ongoing project in the Software Engineering program at TripleTen.
 The project uses HTML and CSS to create a responsive design so all the elements are displayed correctly on popular screen sizes for desktop, tablet, and mobile devices based on a Figma design.
 The project also uses JavaScript to add user functionality to the page, including pop-up modals where users can edit profile information and add cards according to validation requirements, as well as preview card images, and like or delete cards.

 ## Project features